fubar2/treeval_gal/synteny/README.md

 ## [Synteny](https://github.com/sanger-tol/treeval/blob/dev/subworkflows/local/synteny.nf)

-This is easy as a simple subworkflow to make a paf for viewing.
+This is now implemented as a simple Galaxy subworkflow to make a paf for JBRowse2 viewing.

 JBrowse2 synteny tracks have been available since January 20 2024.
 Minimap2 will produce a paf.